Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

      end do row
 ```

-This section of the code prints the `done steps` on the screen.
+This section prints the `done steps` on the screen.

 ```Fortran
     !--- print steps